End0fw0r1d/CantHoldAllThisCode/README.md

 It's fairly easy to set up, you just need to roll your own .env file with appropriate credentials in it(which involves making your own bot in discord dev portal to get a token from them) and optionally, if you want gfycat uploads to work for the 2? commands that use it, a gfycat username/password and client ID+secret(albeit, gfycat uploads needs to be changed to a different solution sometime as it apparently doesn't quite work as gfycat was a solution early in the project for gif files too large for discord).

+I can't off the top of my head name all the python libraries besides PIL that you need, but just install anything python tells you it can't import because it doesn't exist.

 .env needs:

 DISCORD_TOKEN=